rancher/rke2-docs/docs/architecture.md

 - **`kubectl`** (kubernetes cluster maintenance and inspection)
 - **`socat`** (needed by `containerd` for port-forwarding)

-After the binaries have been extracted RKE2 will then extract [`/charts/`](../charts/) from the image into the `/var/lib/rancher/rke2/server/manifests` directory.
+After the binaries have been extracted RKE2 will then extract charts from the image into the `/var/lib/rancher/rke2/server/manifests` directory.

 #### Initialize Server